phil294/coffeesense/docs/guide/semantic-highlighting.md

 https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide

-Vetur supports semantic highlighting for the following languages:
+CoffeeSense supports semantic highlighting for the following languages:
 - TypeScript
 - JavaScript

 ## Ref in composition API

 The `.value` will get `property.refValue`.
-Vetur will automatic underline `.value`.
-You can set `{ "vetur.underline.refValue": false }` to close it in vscode setting.
+CoffeeSense will automatic underline `.value`.
+You can set `{ "coffeesense.underline.refValue": false }` to close it in vscode setting.

 And use this setting for customize style.
 ```json